 Enabling

+activities

+directly enable

+other activities

+to make a

+substantial

+contribution to

+an

+environmental

+objective.

+Transitional

+activities ar

+activities fo

-activities directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse emission gas levels corresponding to the best performance.
+objective.
+Transitional activities are activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to best the performance.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-\ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+^{} For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.